pdvrieze/xmlutil/README.md

 - If the child is not transparent, the container is treated as a regular tag.
 It will have a `type` attribute to contain the serial name of the type (shortened to share the package name with the container).
 The value will use the default name `value`.

+The implementation if serialization in the Kotlin compiler does not allow distinguishing between the automatic name and a `@SerialName` annotation.
+The default implementation supposes that if there is a '`.`' character in the name, this is a java type name and it strips the package out.
+(This also when it could be an attribute).

+If you need to support names with dots in your format, either use the `@XmlSerialName` annotation, or use a different policy.

 ## Annotations